 When the computer restarts, it remembers the last configuration.
 If data does not appear on the display you are using after starting in Sleep Mode, press Fn + F5.
-For more information, see "Directing the display output when you turn on the computer" on page 74.
+For more information, see "Directing the display output when you turn on the computer" on page 73.

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to configure an external keyboard to emulate the Fn function key and access the wake-on keyboard function - ♦ LAN-Allows you to set networking functions - ❖ Password-Allows you to set a user password - ❖ USB-Allows you to enable or disable USB Legacy Emulation
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to configure an external keyboard to emulate the Fn function key and access the wake-on keyboard function - ❖ LAN-Allows you to set networking functions - ❖ USB-Allows you to enable or disable USB Legacy Emulation